Commercial mortgage broker for owner-occupiers and investors

 Commercial mortgage interest rates and what moves them

-Your commercial mortgage interest rate runs indicatively 4.5% to 7.75% per year.
+Your commercial mortgage interest rate runs indicatively 6.5% to 9.5% per year.
 A prime covenant with low leverage sits at the lower end; weaker trading, a short lease or higher gearing push you up.
 Commercial rates track the Bank of England base rate plus a margin for your risk, sizing your mortgage payments before you apply.
+Our dedicated guide to commercial mortgage rates breaks down what moves yours.

 Three choices change the number.
 A fixed rate buys certainty over a set rate period, where a variable rate or tracker may start lower but moves with the base rate.
 Owner-occupier pricing often beats investment for the same building, and a standard commercial unit prices keener than specialist property.
 Watch the early repayment charge if you may refinance inside the term.
 We quote the mortgage deal that fits.

-A shop with a flat above.
-A pub with accommodation.
-A takeaway with living space over it.
-A semi-commercial mortgage funds this kind of premise under one title rather than two separate loans, blending residential and commercial space.
+A shop with a flat above, a pub with accommodation or a takeaway with living space can require one facility across residential and commercial use.
+A semi-commercial mortgage funds this kind of premise under one title rather than splitting the transaction into two loans.

 How underwriting reads your trading accounts